otifsolutions/laravel-tracker/README.md

 use OTIFSolutions\LaravelTracker\Http\Middleware\TrackActivities;

 Route::middleware([TrackActivities::class])->group(static function () {
-    // your routes being tracked
+    // your routes to be tracked
 });
 ```